mach-composer/mach-composer-cli/docs/src/topics/deployment/config/index.md

-# MACH configuration deployment
+# MACH Composer configuration deployment

-A MACH configuration deployment (or simply put: **MACH deployment**) will generate and apply a Terraform configuration **per site** so that it can deploy
+A MACH Composer configuration deployment (or simply put: **MACH deployment**) will generate and apply a Terraform configuration **per site** so that it can deploy.

-#### 1. MACH-managed resources
+#### 1. MACH-Composer managed resources
-The resources that are managed by MACH depend on the cloud integration:
+The resources that are managed by MACH Composer depend on the cloud integration:

 - AWS (See [AWS deployments](./aws.md))
 - Azure (See [Azure deployments](./azure.md))